k21971/EvilHack/doc/evilhack-changelog.md

   using a temporary source of darkness while blind
 - Fix: hurtled monster logic
 - Fix: Drow players shouldn't start with lamps
+- Fix: restore aklys tether glyph to its original color